jeMATHfischer/jeMATHfischergithubio/_posts/2019-01-28-network segregation.md

 # A Mathematical Formulation of Segregation
-At the end of the previous post, we reached this depiction of the segregation behaviour.
+At the end of the previous post, we obtrained this visualization of the segregation behaviour.
 <div class="img_container">
 <img id="gif-1" src="{{ site.url }}/images/segregation_full.gif" alt="Full Segregation" height="50%" width="50%"/>
 <p>